fullstackedorg/docs/docs/introduction.md

 Building applications is such a rewarding experience; the modern development landscape provides an abundance of libraries and components that enable rapid, efficient iteration.
 Running these applications locally on our development machines is typically a smooth, predictable experience.
 The real point of friction, however, emerges when the goal shifts from local execution to reliable deployment and operation on any other device.

-Currently, making an application available beyond our machine primarily involves two well-defined distribution channels:
+Currently, making an application available beyond our machine is possible through two well-defined distribution channels:

 * App Marketplaces:
-    * Apple App Store, Google Play Store, Microsoft Store, Meta Store, etc.
+    * Apple App Store, Google Play Store, Microsoft Store, etc.
 * Public Web Deployment:
     * With a server (AWS, Azure, Google Cloud, Self-Hosted, etc.)
     * Using a web hosting service (CloudFlare, Vercel, Netlify, etc.)

 While indispensable for broad consumer access, these approaches introduce considerable overhead for projects with more limited scope.
 For applications intended for personal use or a specific group, navigating developer program costs, arduous review cycles, intricate permissioning, complex pricing and hidden fees often presents a disproportionate burden.
 This often leads to a fundamental frustration: if development is so efficient, why can’t sharing be equally straightforward?
-What if the ease of npm start could extend to anywhere?
+What if the ease of `npm start` could extend to anywhere?
 FullStacked is designed precisely to solve this challenge.

 ## How it works

 > This section explains in-depth how FullStacked can run local-first projects anywhere with web technologies.
-If you are looking for help on how to build a project inside FullStacked, go to the Getting Started page or the Guides section.
+If you are looking for help on how to build a project inside FullStacked, go to the Getting Started or the Guides section.

 There are 4 key components in FullStacked